Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

-where $D(P_M||P_0):=\log \frac{P_M(x_M)}{P_0(x_M)}$. $\langle D(P_M||P_0)\rangle$ is the Kullback-Leibler divergence between the initial and final distributions, we see that $D(P_M||P_0)$ provides a measure of the trajectory-wise distance between the initial distribution and the final (possibly non-stationary) distribution.
+where $D(P_M||P_0):=\log \frac{P_M(x_M)}{P_0(x_M)}$ \footnote{We clarify that $D$ is not equal to the system-wise entropy change.
+Following Ref~\cite{crooks1999entropy}, the trajectory-wise system entropy change is $D(P_M(X_M)|| P_0(x_0))$, whereas the $D$ term in our bound is $D(P_M(x_M)||P_0(x_M))$.
+The two are different in general.}, $\langle D\rangle$ is the Kullback-Leibler divergence between the initial and final distributions.
+We see that $D$ measures the trajectory-wise distance between the initial distribution and the final (possibly non-stationary) distribution.
 The right-hand side of \eqref{eq: our antisymmetric TUR} is the relative accuracy.
-Noting that $\langle D\rangle$ is zero when the system is stationary, it characterizes the ``degree of non-stationarity," and so our result suggests that it is the imbalance between the degree of non-stationarity and nonequilibrium-ness that decides the relative accuracy of a thermodynamic current in the most general Markovian relaxation dynamics, whose initial and final distributions can be out-of-equilibrium.
-Specifically, we find that the maximum achievable accuracy decreases with increasing discrepancy between the initial and final distributions.
-The conventional TUR dictates that the measurement accuracy of antisymmetric currents increase as we increase the entropy production \cite{seifert2012stochastic, falasco2020unifying}.
-On the contrary, our result implies that the measurement accuracy can decrease with an increasing entropy production when the system is out-of-equilibrium and when the term $D$ dominates the entropy production.
-In fact, to first order in $-\Delta S + D$, the inequality states:
+Noting that $\langle D\rangle$ is zero when the system is stationary, it characterizes the ``degree of non-stationarity."
+Thus the interplay between the degree of non-stationarity and entropy production plays a key role in providing the accuracy of a thermodynamic current in the most general Markovian relaxation dynamics, whose initial and final distributions can be out-of-equilibrium.
+Specifically, we find that the maximum achievable accuracy decreases with an increasing deviation between the initial and final distributions.
+Physically, this strong dependence on the initial condition can be understood as follows: when measuring a local parameter close to a site $z$, it is the most efficient for us to initialize the state of the system in the neighborhood of $z$.
+If we choose the initial state according to the Boltzmann distribution, many states away from $z$ are involved, resulting in a reduced measurement efficiency.